parvezs27/Tableau_Sales_Dashboards/README.md

 Now that we've analysed our requirements, created a mockup and built our data source, we can move onto the fun part and start developing our visualisations.

-## Building Charts
+# Building Charts

-#BANs
+## BANs
 We will now go ahead and create our BANs.
-Here are our specific requirements in relation to BANs:
+Here are the specific requirements we'll be addressing using BANs:
 - Display a high level overview of total sales, profits and quantity for the current and previous year.
 - The dashboard should allow the end user flexibiity to see historical data.

 Below are our BANs:

-Key points regarding the creation of our BANs:
+Key points regarding the creation of the BANs:
 - A calculated field was created for current year metrics and previous year metric, as we want to display the comparison between metrics (sales, profit and quantity).
 - A parameter was created and linked to the calculated fields for current and previous year metrics, to allow end users to dynamically select the year.
 - A calculated field was also created for the % difference between the current and previous years.
+- The number format "▲ 0.00%; ▼ -0.00%" was implemented, whereby the up arrow is displayed if the perent difference is a positive number and the down arrow is displayed if the percent difference is a negative number.

+## Sparklines
+Here are the reqirements we'll be addressing using sparklines:
+- Visualise data for each KPI on a monthly basis for the current and previous year.

+Key points regarding the creation of the Sparklines:
+- The calculated field "Min/Max" Sales was created to return the sales value for the rows where the sales are either maximum or minimum in the given window.
+This will allow us to highlight the maximum and minimum values on the chart.

 CONTAINERS